quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part20_Feature_Constru.md

 :p How does tile coding represent a state?
 ??x
 In tile coding, each state is represented by an active set of binary features.
 Each feature corresponds to whether a particular tile contains the state.
-The value function approximation \(\hat{v}(s, w)\) is computed as a weighted sum of these features, where the weights are learned parameters. x??
+The value function approximation $\hat{v}(s, w)$ is computed as a weighted sum of these features, where the weights are learned parameters. x??

 ---